commercialhaskell/stack/doc/script_command.md

 run.

-The build artifacts like `Main.hi`, `Main.o`, and the executable itself `Main` can be hidden away under the Stack root so they don't clutter your project directory by passing the `--hide-built-files` flag.
-Here's what the directory structure looks like:
+The build artifacts like `Main.hi`, `Main.o`, and the executable itself `Main` can be written under the Stack root so they don't clutter your project directory by passing the `--use-root` flag.
+Here's what the directory structure looks
+like:

 ```
 ~/.stack/scripts/